qpv-research-group/solcore5/docs/tutorial.md

 **Defining the AR coating:**

 The AR coating will reduce the front surface reflection and, therefore, increase the photocurrent of the solar cell.
 We use a simple dual layer coating made of MgF2 and ZnS.
 Both materials are available in the SOPRA database of optical constants ("MgF2" and "ZnScub", respectively).
+The data for MgF2 only extends to 900 nm, but we will assume its optical properties will be similar at longer wavelengths, extrapolating the available data.

 ```python
 MgF2 = material('MgF2')()